Krishnaraj017/Job-Finder-App/README.md

 Launch the app on your device:

-Install the Expo Go app from your device's app store. npm install -g expo-cli npm install expo start
+Install the Expo Go app from your device's app store. npm install -g expo-cli,

+npm install,

+expo start,

 Scan the QR code displayed in the terminal or Expo Dev Tools using the Expo Go app.
 Testing API Endpoints: